My Story

 I’m the grateful father of two terrific kids — a teenage daughter and a middle-school son — who teach me as much about faith and perseverance as I try to teach them.

-Eleven years ago, my wife, Kristy, passed away.
+Twelve years ago, my wife, Kristy, passed away.
 Her death reshaped our family overnight and changed me in the years that followed.
 Grief forced deeper questions.
 Fatherhood required new strength.
 Since then, my faith in Christ has become less inherited and more lived.

 This blog grows out of that journey.